 For a while–except for maybe Jude Deveraux–there was no other mass-market romance author in the 1980s to 1990s whose prolific writing achieved such commercial success as Lindsey did.

 Johanna Lindsey: Romance Superstar

-During this time period, Lindsey was at her peak, and in a span of 10 to 15 years, put out book after book (with the best covers ever!), that, for but a few exceptions, were all fun reads or even rank among my most beloved romances.
+During this time period, Lindsey was at her peak and, in a span of 10 to 15 years, put out book after book (with the best covers ever!) that, for but a few exceptions, were all fun reads and even rank among my most beloved romances.

 For sure, they were not always the best written, often rambling on about unimportant characters and telling more than showing.
 Often, the heroines could be so argumentative and stubborn that I wanted to strangle the heroines for their stubbornness and TSTL tendencies.

 Even so, I loved her plots that featured close proximity, kidnapping, and forced marriages.
 They had heroes who were arrogant, charmingly domineering, and so sexy.
 These men could treat their heroines like crap one minute, then kill for them, then make passionate love to them, and brush their hair as after-play.